 In need of a display surface in an entryway, yet faced with a shallow nook in a tight corner, a console table with legs would feel too cluttered and intrusive.
 The solution: a floating wall mounted shelf with faceted corners.
 The faceted corners not only add visual interest, they allow for easier walkway clearance in the narrow space.
 Stained a dark espresso color that matches the floor and contrasts with the white walls, it’s simple, striking, and effective.

-Slabs of California Walnut being laid out in our workshop – soon to become a nineteen-foot-long live edge conference table.
+Slabs of California Walnut being laid out – soon to become a nineteen-foot-long live edge conference table.

 In need of some beautiful wood for a nineteen feet long conference table we’re making, I headed out to Arborica, located in Marshall (near Tomales Bay) in the picturesque rolling hills of western Marin County.